I’m the queen of one-sided love. Not the kind of one-sided love where men are falling at my feet. It’s the other way around. Unfortunately.

 Everyone always seems to write about relationship issues, and how to deal with breakups, but what about those of us who have issues with just even getting into relationships in the first place?
 You don’t have to be in an actual relationship to have “relationship problems”.
 That’s a fact.

-Now although I’m no expert in the realm of relationships and love, I’ve been there.
+I’ve been there.
 I’ve felt the heartbreak and have felt totally, painfully, alone.
 I have a wonderful support system of friends and family who have always helped me through everything in life, but heartbreak from “relationships that never were” is a realm only us one-sided lovers can really truly understand.

 So, I’m here to offer some unsolicited advice and tips on how to deal with it.
 Although the pain felt from unrequited love may be the most painful, I truly believe it’s the easiest to bounce back from.